HenrikSamuelsson/reading-head-first-design-patterns-2nd-ed/README.md

 - An hardware component previously used have reached end of life, need to adapt to another component.
 - A defect was discovered in a shared software component that we use and we need to upgrade to the new latest version.
 - The number of parallel users have increased and we need to optimize the performance of the software for speed to keep up.

+### Sharpen Your Pencil - Program to an Interface

+- Using our new design, what would you do if you needed to add rocket-powered flying to the SimUDuck app?
+  - Create a new class `FlyRocketPowered` that implements the `FlyBehaviour` interface, just as the existing classes `FlyWithWings` and `FlyNoWay`.
+- Can you think of a class that might want to use the `Quack` behaviour that isn’t a duck?
+  - One example is a duck call, a device that makes duck sounds.

 ## Chapter 2